About Tacoma City Ballet

 Miss-Jan-Collum

 In 1955, Miss Jan Collum founded The Jan Collum School of Classical Ballet and The Concert Ballet Group of Tacoma.
-The School to impart excellent classical ballet instruction, and the Company to perform classical ballets with a stellar standard of excellence and professionalism.
+The School to impart excellent classical ballet instruction, and the Company to perform classical ballet with a stellar standard of excellence and professionalism.
 The Concert Ballet Group of Tacoma began with six Company Dancers who soon blossomed into thirty.
-By 1965, The Concert Ballet Group of Tacoma was renamed BALLETACOMA and established as a 501(c)(3) Non-Profit Corporation.
+By 1965, The Concert Ballet Group of Tacoma was renamed BALLETACOMA and established as a 501(c)(3) Nonprofit Corporation.
 BALLETACOMA, under the Artistic Direction of Miss Jan Collum, forged a local, regional, and national reputation for excellence in classical ballet instruction and performance for the next thirty years.
-In 1995, BALLETACOMA was re-christened Tacoma City Ballet which combined both the School and the Company under a single 501(c)(3) Non-Profit Corporation.
+In 1995, BALLETACOMA was re-christened Tacoma City Ballet which combined both the School and the Company under a single 501(c)(3) Nonprofit Corporation.
 Since 1955, The Concert Ballet Group of Tacoma, BALLETACOMA, and Tacoma City Ballet have presented an annual performance season in Tacoma, as well as touring productions to other regional cities.
-With the opening of the Pantages Theater in 1983, Miss Jan Collum realized her ultimate dream and established a tradition of producing an annual performance season in a professional theater with a live professional orchestra.
-This tradition has continued from 1983 to the present.
-Tacoma City Ballet has resided in the beautiful Merlino Art Center since 1983, and recently created The Jan Collum Ballroom Theater, a fully equipped black box theater in the Merlino Art Center, to host community performances.
-In this majestic historic building that is one of the jewels in Tacoma’s architectural crown, Tacoma City Ballet studies, rehearses, and performs the art of classical ballet.
+With the opening of the Pantages Theater in 1983, Miss Jan Collum finally realized her dream of establishing an annual performance season in a professional theater with live professional orchestra.
+In 2010, through the generosity of the Dimmer Family Foundation, Tacoma City Ballet created a fully equipped black box theater in the Merlino Art Center to host miniature performances, as well as community events.
+Tacoma City Ballet has resided in the Merlino Art Center since 1983, and in this majestic historic building that is one of the jewels in Tacoma’s architectural crown, Tacoma City Ballet studies, rehearses, and performs the art of classical ballet.

 • Miss Erin M. Ceragioli, Executive Director, Artistic Director, Director of Tacoma City Ballet School, School Faculty

-Miss Ceragioli serves as the Executive and Artistic Director of Tacoma City Ballet, as well as the Director of Tacoma City Ballet School.
-For over thirty years, she has forged a reputation as a master teacher, as well as a choreographer who has staged many full-length ballets in the classical repertoire, and choreographed many original ballets.
+Miss Ceragioli serves as the Executive and Artistic Director of Tacoma City Ballet, and the Director of Tacoma City Ballet School.
+For over three decades, she has forged a reputation as a master teacher and a choreographer who has staged many full-length ballets in the classical repertoire and has also choreographed numerous original ballets.
 Miss Ceragioli began her primary study of classical ballet under Miss Archalee Correll, and continued her advanced study under the tutelage of such stellar teachers as Harold Christensen, Lew Christensen, Willam Christensen, Benjamin Harkarvy, Robert Joffrey, Janet Reed, and Maria Tallchief.
 After a short professional career, Miss Ceragioli studied the syllabi of the Danish, English, French, Italian, and Russian Schools of Ballet earning her teaching certifications.
 She joined the Faculty of The Jan Collum School of Classical Ballet in 1987, and after four years of serving on the School Faculty, as Ballet Mistress, and as Assistant Artistic Director of the Company, Miss Jan Collum appointed Miss Ceragioli as

 Co-Artistic Director of BALLETACOMA.
 In 1995, BALLETACOMA was re-christened Tacoma City Ballet, and Miss Jan Collum assumed the title of Artistic Director Emeritus formally passing her legacy to Miss Ceragioli.